ref-humbold/Traceroute/README.md

 Traceroute shows a path through the Internet from your computer to a specified address.
 This implementation uses ICMP packages and raw sockets.

 ### Output format
-When there are replies for *any* of the sent requests, then reply addresses are displayed with average reply time with count of responses.
+When there are replies for *any* of the requests sent, then reply addresses are displayed with average reply time with count of responses.
 ```
-<step>. <reply addresses> [<average time> (<responses count)]
+<step>. <reply addresses> -- <average time> (<responses count>)
 ```

-When there are no replies, then a single asterisk is displayed.
+When there are no replies, then a single asterisk character is displayed.
 ```
 <step>. *
 ```